 It may help to know that you're not alone in your quest for better sleep.
-Research studies and sleep center statistics demonstrate that approximately 25% of people suffer from some form of sleep disorder.
+Research studies a demonstrate that approximately 25% of people suffer from some form of sleep disorder.
 Yet, sleep deprivation can impose detrimental effects on individuals and the people around them.

 Lack of quality, sufficient sleep on a regular basis can negatively impact your physical health, emotional well-being, and safety.